The Sloth Lane: Production

-The film's voice cast was announced in October 2023 that included Leslie Jones, Teo Vergara, Olivia Vásquez, Ben Gorroño, Facundo Herrera, Remy Hii and Matteo Romaniuk.
-Dan Brumm joined the cast in May 2024.
+The film's voice cast was revealed in October 2023 that included Leslie Jones, Teo Vergara, Olivia Vásquez, Ben Gorroño, Facundo Herrera, Remy Hii and Matteo Romaniuk.
+Dan Brumm joined the cast the following year in May.

 Release

-Ahead of its domestic theatrical release in Australia in July, The Sloth Lane had a premiere screening at the Annecy International Animation Film Festival on June 10, 2024.
-The film has international sales by the Stuttgart-based company Sola Media and opened in US theaters on February 28, 2025, distributed by Blue Fox Entertainment using the name A Sloth Story.
+The Sloth Lane had its world premiere screening at the Annecy International Animation Film Festival on 10 June 2024.
+It then screened at Sydney Film Festival on 15 June ahead of its domestic theatrical release in Australia on 25 July.

+The film has international sales by the Stuttgart-based company Sola Media and opened in US theatres on 28 February 2025, distributed by Blue Fox Entertainment using the name A Sloth Story.

+Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 56 out of 100, based on 4 critics, indicating "mixed or average" reviews.